chinapedia/wikipedia.abstract.en/Page/Holland.md

 Geography

-Provincie_Noord-Holland.gif Provincie_Zuid-Holland.gif Holland is situated in the west of the Netherlands.
+Holland is situated in the west of the Netherlands.
 A maritime region, Holland lies on the North Sea at the mouths of the Rhine and the Meuse (Maas).
 It contains numerous rivers and lakes, and has an extensive inland canal and waterway system.
 To the south is Zealand.
 The region is bordered on the east by the IJsselmeer and four Dutch provinces.

 Holland is protected from the sea by a long line of coastal dunes.
 The highest point in Holland, about above sea level,[15] is in the (Schoorl Dunes).
 Most of the land area behind the dunes consists of polder landscape lying well below sea level.
 At present the lowest point in Holland is a polder near Rotterdam, which is about below sea level.
 Continuous drainage is necessary to keep Holland from flooding.
 In earlier centuries windmills were used for this task.
 The landscape was (and in places still is) dotted with windmills, which have become a symbol of Holland.